thiagoscholl/project-BootstrapTraining/README.md

 # project-BootstrapTraining

-Front-end website project to use different classes of bootstrap, using a free template for practice.
+Single page website front-end project to use different classes of bootstrap, using a free template for practice.

 # Screenshots